 1. The Faculty Council consists of five voting faculty members and a Faculty Council President.
-The members are elected for three-year staggered terms.
-At least one of the five is to be untenured.
-The Faculty Council President, also elected directly by the faculty, serves a two-year term.
-A member of the Faculty Council who is to be absent from the College for two consecutive semesters shall be replaced by an election.
+At least one of the five members is to be untenured.
+Untenured faculty serve two year terms.
+The tenured members are elected for three-year staggered terms.
+However, the Faculty Council President, also elected directly by the faculty, only serves a two year term.
+If the service on FC of an untenured faculty member overlaps with a year in which they will have tenure, and they are the only untenured member of FC, another election will be held to replace them with an untenured person to fill out their vacancy.
+If another untenured faculty member is already serving on FC, the faculty member will not be replaced and simply finish their two year term.
+However, the Faculty Council President, also elected directly by the faculty, only serves a two year term.
+A member of the Faculty Council who is to be absent on leave from the College for two consecutive semesters shall be replaced by an election.
 A member elected to fill a vacancy shall serve the remainder of the term of the person being replaced.
 The terms of the outgoing Faculty Council President and Faculty Council members shall end at the conclusion of the last general faculty meeting of the year.
 The terms of the incoming Faculty Council President and the Faculty Council members shall begin immediately following the last general faculty meeting of the year.

 The Faculty Council deliberates on matters of general concern and interest to the faculty and serves as an advisory, consultative and supervisory group to faculty committees.
-It conducts elections to the Advisory Council, Faculty Council, and the Academic Planning Committee, changing annually the order in which these take place.
+It conducts elections to the Advisory Council, Faculty Council, and the Academic Planning Committee.

-The Faculty Council President attends Board of Trustee meetings and, upon request by the Chair of the Board, reports faculty concerns and views to the Board.
+The Faculty Council President attends Board of Trustees meetings and, upon request by the Chair of the

+Board, reports faculty concerns and views to the Board.